 Choose the end-of-line encoding for your text file.
 Depending on the operating system the text file will be used on, you may need to choose the appropriate line return code.

 •Windows - lines end with the carriage return line feed (CRLF, \r\n) used by Windows

 •Mac - lines end with the carriage return (CR, \r) used by Macintosh

 •Unix - lines end with the line feed (LF, \n) used by UNIX.

-Enable this check box to have insert a page break, or form feed (\f) in your text file for every page in your original document.
+By default this setting is enabled.
+Enabling this setting means PDF Image Printer will insert a page break, or form feed (\f) in your text file for every page in your original document.

 See Also: Extracting Text From the Created File